cymerrad/vscode-hy/README.md

 # Hylang support for VSCode
-Started with `xuqinghan/vscode-hy`, but as it is just a REGEXP replace of `s/scheme/hy/`, it was impossible to fix.
-Current version is *borrowed* from [Clojure syntax](https://github.com/microsoft/vscode/blob/master/extensions/clojure/syntaxes/clojure.tmLanguage.json), but converted into YAML for readability <sup>[citation needed][1]</sup>.
+Syntax file *borrowed* from VSCode's Clojure built-in, but converted into YAML for readability<sup>[citation needed]</sup>.
+Colors for tokens are as similar to Python as possible.

 # Done
+- using JSON instead of XML
-- using .json instead of .xml
+- using YAML instead of JSON
+- sensible colors & paren matching
 - fixed single-quote pairing
-- json from more readable [citation needed] yaml
 - lists, sets and dictionaries
-- remove non-built-in symbols
-- functions
-- illegal parenthesis
+- function definitions
+- fixed paren matching
 - octals and hexes

 # TODO
-- **build process for npm install**
+- **convert YAML on npm install**
+- sieve through built-in and non-built-in symbols
+- consistent hy/hylang naming around the project
 - separate rules for classes, lambdas, macros and imports
 - format & bracket string (https://docs.hylang.org/en/stable/language/syntax.html#string-literals)
-- function definition variadic args & metadata
+- function variadic args & metadata
 - some special symbols like #_, #* etc.
 - for, lfor, gfor syntax help
 - special highlight for regexes
+- built-in exceptions highlight